olufunkesther/LITA-CAPSTONE-PROJECT-2/README.md

 ### Project Overview
 ---
-This project aims to uncover key insights such as top-selling products, regional performance, and monthly sales trends of a retail store.
-The goal is to provide insights into revenue, units sold and products across regions.
-By analysising theses parameters in the data received, the focus is based on understanding revenue trends and sales performance across regions and in different products.
+This project aims to analyze customer data for a subscription service to identify segments and trends.
+The goal is to understand customer behavior, track subscription types,and identify key trends in cancellations and renewals.

 ### Data Sources
 ---
-The primary source of Data used here is Sale Data.csv and is an open data source that can be freely downloaded from an open source data.
+The primary source of Data used here is the customer subscription data given by Incubator Hub for this project.
+It includes detailed records of customer name, subscription type, region, customer ID, Subcription date, revenue, subscription duration and cancellation.

 ### Project Objectives
 ---
 This project was designed to address the following analysis goals:
-- Revenue by Products and by Months: Determine the total and average revenue generated to give a sales overview.
+- Customer Preference: analyses perferance of customers based on their purchase.
-- Region by Units sold: Analyzes the number of units sold per regions to identify the highest-selling locations.
+- Key Trends in cancellation and Renewal: analyzes the number of frequency of subscription renewal and cancellation.
-- Region by Products and by Revenue: Analyses the products across the regions and give a regional breakdown.
+- Regional Performance: analyses the revenue performance across regions.

 ### Key Metrics
 ---